MUCodeAcademy/coding-101-example/commands.md

-To download files, type these steps into the terminal:
+To download these files, type these steps into the terminal:
 1. git clone https://github.com/MUCodeAcademy/coding-101-example
 2. It will probably ask you to "trust these authors" for the files, press "y" then enter.